Many family treasures that had to be sold are found at the antique stores.

 Police on horse back patrol the wealthier neighborhoods of Mendosa.

-Political names of the day including Cristina Fernandez.
-Argentina's president.
+Political names of the time include Cristina Fernandez when she was Argentina's president.

-The rustic dining room at our lodging in Menosa's wine country.
+The rustic dining room at our lodging in Mendosa's wine country.

 Most visiters come to Recoletta to see the tomb of Eva Peron.